 1. Attending trade shows

-Go networking at trade shows.
-Making personal connections can help retailer store owners and managers learn more about you and your product.
+Making personal connections can help retailer store owners and managers learn more about you, your brand, and your products.
+A great way to do that is through attending relevant trade shows to network.

-Don't just attend any trade show, mind.
-Pick ones that specialize in your product niche or in a target market location.
-This way, you'll have a better chance of building relationships with the right people at the right time.
+But don’t just turn up to any event.
+Make sure you pick trade shows that specialise in your product niche or focus on your target market.
+That way, you’ll have a better chance of building relationships with the right potential trade partners and key partners.

 2. Creating samples for retailers